-This Easter, October was seen at First United Methodist Church, participating in the spectacular “Service of the Shadows,” the story of the Last Supper, on Maundy Thursday.
+This Easter, October was spotted at First United Methodist Church, participating in the spectacular “Service of the Shadows,” the story of the Last Supper, on Maundy Thursday.
 There was October, singing with her beautiful voice, and reading the musical score in Braille.

 Butler Eagle – Page D1

 Eloise Woodward started painting as a means of recovering from her mental illness at the age of 27.
 She has bi-polar disorder.

 The catalyst for her illness was losing a long-standing boyfriend; her father and then her mother within a short time of each other.
 Chronic anxiety attacks caused her to just fall apart and she landed up in hospital.
 When she started recovering, in a group home, she turned to her art for both meaning in her life and self-expression.

 She had had no previous training other than taking art at school, but her talent soon became evident.
 Her style is expressionistic and very reminiscent of Van Gogh’s “Starry Night,” being very bold and passionate.

 Going from strength to strength, Eloise now exhibits at the Art Center in Butler (Main St.) and has sold several paintings.
 She would like to expand her exposure and sales.

 Her artistic talent extends to poetry and she has been

 experimenting with poetry to express herself, too.
 Some of her other ambitions are to produce a book of her art, and poetry; go back to school to further her art studies; and in her personal life, to eventually go back to independent living.
 SPHS has a program of supported independent living which she would love to be able to utilize.
 The program starts only in 2017, so here’s hoping.